Rocket-007/Rocket-007.github.io/WeDraw_page.md

 This project was where I used another dope feature of Love2d, <b>"NETWORKING"</b>.
 Through the use of this feature and some really cool	libraries made by some guys at the folrum,

-_I made a local multiplayer drawing project that would allow two or more devices
+<i>I made a local multiplayer drawing project that would allow two or more devices
-to draw on a canvas while also previewing the intups and updated the canvas in real time._
+to draw on a canvas while also previewing the intups and updated the canvas in real time.</i>

 I wont go in depth on how the code works but **BaSicALiy**
 <i>each pen stroke is generated form drawing lines continiously on the moving path